rticommunity/rticonnextdds-connector/examples/nodejs/README.md

 ```

 #### instantiate a new connector
-To create a new connector you have to pass an xml file and a configuation name.
+To create a new connector you have to pass an xml file and a configuration name.
 For more information on
 the XML format check the [XML App Creation guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_XML_AppCreation_GettingStarted.pdf) or
 have a look to the [ShapeExample.xml](ShapeExample.xml) file included in this directory.